 Dr. Williams’ research focuses primarily on Latin historiography and Roman diplomacy, especially the historical and literary role of envoys in the works of Tacitus, Sallust, and Caesar.
 She teaches the language and literature of Latin prose authors (history, letters, orators, novels) and Latin elegy, epic, and satire.
 Teaching Homer, Greek tragedy, and Greek historians in Greek is an occasional treat.
-Greek and Roman Mythology, Tragedy, History, and Roman Law and Society - courses not requiring knowledge of Greek or Latin - are other courses Dr. Williams regularly teaches.
+Greek History, Roman History, Roman Law and Society, Mythology and Literature, and Greek and Roman Tragedy –courses not requiring knowledge of Greek or Latin - are additional courses Dr. Williams has regularly taught.
 In all her courses, she encourages students to appreciate the relevance of the classical world to their lives today, from our democracy and concepts of justice, law, and international relations, to literature, religion, art, philosophy, sports, sexuality, modern languages, etc. The interdisciplinary nature of Classics allows students to learn about the foundational contributions of ancient Greeks and Romans to western civilization, but it also enables them to explore, question, and deepen their understanding of essential elements of all humanity.

 Outside the classroom Dr. Williams advises the Classics Club and Eta Sigma Phi (Classics Honor Society) and regularly attends the Classics Department’s weekly Tea@2 to which the entire Canisius community is always welcome and where she delights in learning about the lives and interests – classical or otherwise – of students and colleagues.

 - Canisius College Mission and Identity Grant (for work on a course, “Caesar and Christ”)

 - Canisius College Dean of Arts & Sciences Travel Research Grant (for studying Ciceronian mss. in European libraries)